-- Applications that focus on (1) technology development and methods development in the area of genomics and proteomics and (2) ELSI topics relevant to the Institute's objectives will be strongly favored. - The priority score, timeliness of the project, and program priorities will be major considerations in funding applications that are taken out of priority order. - Institute-negotiated cost reductions for new and competing awards, beyond those recommended by peer review, will be handled on a case-bycase basis.
+- Applications that focus on (1) technology development and methods development in the area of genomics and proteomics and (2) ELSI topics relevant to the Institute's objectives will be strongly favored. - The impact/priority score, timeliness of the project, and program priorities will be major considerations in funding applications that are taken out of priority order. - Institute-negotiated cost reductions for new and competing awards, beyond those recommended by peer review, will be handled on a case-bycase basis. - A maximum of 2% escalation will be considered for recurring costs.